Welcome to the Brewhouse Cafe

 The new Brewhouse café wasn’t always a brewhouse.
 It started out as a 17th century multi-use agricultural building and pre-dates Seaton Delaval Hall.
 It is now a rare example of this type of agricultural building and is registered as Grade II listed.
 The building was repurposed in the mid-18th century as a brewhouse and as a coach house, which included the addition of the decorative red-brick façade.
 In the 19th century, continuing into the early 20th century, the building was used by a commercial market garden business based in the former walled garden.
 Edward Astley, the 22nd Baron Hastings, inherited the hall in the mid-1950s and in the 1960s opened the estate to the public.
 In 1992 he redeveloped the dilapidated building as a coach museum.
 The building was re-roofed in Welsh slate, a new concrete floor laid and a large opening inserted into the central cross-wall.

-We’ve introduced new safety measures including screens at our till and collection points, waymarked routes and a one-way system.
+We’ve introduced new safety measures including screens at our till and collection points.
 We look forward to welcoming you back and know that you will support us to make this a safe experience for everyone.

 Planning your visit